Call Mon-Sun:

 Medically Reviewed by Dr Samuel Lee MD

 There are many types of medical treatment models in practice today.
-While some have proven to be beneficial in health conditions affecting physical well-being, functional medicine success in mental health treatment has found a home in those seeking a holistic, alternative model.
+While some have proven to be beneficial in health conditions affecting physical well-being, functional medicine for mental health treatment has found considerable success for those seeking a holistic, alternative model.

 15 Years Experience by Professionals Who Understand Your Journey.